 SAGE Business Cases brings business to life, inspiring students to develop their own best practices and prepare for professional success.
 Our collection is designed to engage students in applying core concepts to practice through the use of real-life examples from the global business environment.

-Rigorous standards: Our editorially driven approach has helped us build a collection of over 3,650 cases, featuring both SAGE Originals and cases from an impressive list of twenty global content partners.
+Our editorially-driven approach has helped us build a collection of over 4,850 cases representing over 120 countries, featuring both SAGE Originals and cases from an impressive list of twenty global content partners.

 See SAGE Business Cases in action—sign up for a free trial.

 The SAGE Business & Management team is dedicated to prioritizing a broad and inclusive range of backgrounds and perspectives from around the world, always mindful of emerging and underserved topics that accurately reflect the diversity and shifting priorities of the global business landscape.
 Our commitment to inclusive design and accessibility for our digital resources is at the heart of our product development, aspiring to the highest level of accessibility.

 Exclusive to SAGE Business Cases are our SAGE Originals.
 Leading academics take on core and emerging trends in business education, such as healthcare management, sustainability, family business, social impact, and more.
 These double-blind peer-reviewed cases all feature teaching notes and discussion questions.